 24. La cochera del abuelo

 Although La cochera del abuelo opened only a couple of years ago, it has already established itself as a reference in Sevillian gastronomy.
-Chef Bosco Benítez is in charge of the kitchen and among his delicious preparations, the cheesecake (whose recipe is reserved) is a jewel to the palate.
+Chef Bosco Benítez is at the helm of the stoves and among his delicious preparations, the cheesecake (whose recipe is reserved) is a jewel to the palate.

 📍 c/ Álvaro de Bazán, 2.